Don’t Miss Some Awesome Things to Do in Hokianga

 Only a short boat ride from Opononi, the North Head Sand dunes are a huge playground for anyone with a bodyboard.
 The ferry from Opononi provides boards with the ride across the water.

-The Waipoua Kauri Forest walk is a perfect insight of New Zealand’s wilderness, showcasing the country’s two biggest trees.
-Long before man set foot here, those trees were standing tall all over Northland andnature was in control.
+The Waipoua Kauri Forest walks are a perfect insight of New Zealand’s wilderness, showcasing the country’s two biggest trees.
+Long before man set foot here, those trees were standing tall all over Northland and nature was in control.
 See these giants by night on a cultural tour with Footprints Waipoua.
+Find out more on Viator and Tripadvisor.

-8. Spot a Dolphin pod or even some Orcas
+8. Spot a Dolphin Pod or Even Some Orca

 Who doesn’t love a good mangrove boardwalk?
 Safe above the mud and water, explore one of the most typical vegetation in Northland on the Rawene Mangrove walk.